Henselian discrete valued stable fields

-When char$(\widehat K) = p > 0$, the condition $[\widehat K\colon \widehat K ^{p}] \le p$ is equivalent to the one that $\widehat K$ is an almost perfect field, i.e. its finite extensions are simple (fields of zero characteristic are almost perfect, in this sense, as well).
-This allows us to state the main result of the present paper as follows:
+When char$(\widehat K) = p > 0$, the inequality $[\widehat K\colon \widehat K ^{p}] \le p$ holds if and only if $\widehat K$ is an almost perfect field, i.e. its finite extensions are simple; perfect fields of any characteristic satisfy the condition on the right side and, in this sense, are also almost perfect (see \cite{L}, Ch.
+V, Theorem~4.6 and Corollary~6.10).
+This allows us to state the main results of the present paper as follows: